mhall119/edgex-go/docs/getting-started/Ch-GettingStartedDeviceProfiles.rst

 Anatomy of a Device Profile
 ===========================

 The Device Profile is composed of four primary sections: The summary of the device, the datatype definitions, the resources available to be ready or written to, and the commands that can be called.
-Below we will take a look at each of these sections individually, using the sample device profile from the SDK guide as our example.
+Below we will take a look at each of these sections individually, using the :download:`sample device profile from the SDK guide <random-generator-device.yaml>` as our example.

 --------------
 Device Summary